AMWA-TV/bcp-007-01/docs/Overview.md

 ### Native NDI Receiver

 A "receiver" of an NDI stream as defined in the NDI SDK.
 This SHALL NOT be inferred to be a “Receiver” as defined in the NMOS Glossary.
 Note that the same physical or logical apparatus MAY simultaneously act as an NMOS Receiver and a Native NDI Receiver.

+### NDI Device
+A Native NDI NDI Device which implements IS-04 and allows registration in a Registry

 ### NDI Sender